anaisbetts/LinqToAwait/README.md

 IEnumerable<string> results = await inputs.AsAsync()
     .WhereAsync(async x => await IsPageInTop10WebSitesByTrafficAsync(x))
     .SelectAsync(async x => await DownloadPageAsync(x))
+    .Select(x => x.Substring(0, 50))
     .GetResults();

 >>> ["<html>...."]
 ```

-## Where does this work?
+### Where does this work?

-Currently, you're going to need Visual Studio 11 - you can use LinqToAwait with both C# Metro-based applications, as well as standard .NET 4.5 applications.
+You're going to need Visual Studio 2012 - you can use LinqToAwait with .NET 4.5 applications.

-## Hey, isn't this kind of like Rx?
+### Hey, isn't this kind of like Rx?

 It **is** Rx!
 However, it is a simplification of the API used for a more
 specific use-case.
 Instead of choosing async/await *or* Rx, LinqToAwait helps
 you use both at the same time, applying the most straightforward technique for
 the particular problem.

-## How do I get started?
+### How do I get started?

 It's .NET, how else?
 [Use NuGet!](http://nuget.org/packages/linqtoawait).
-There's a trick though: since Rx 2.0 is currently in beta, you need to install the package from the Powershell Console:

 ```
-Install-Package LinqToAwait -pre
+Install-Package LinqToAwait
 ```